 - Action 5—Seeing a Tiny House in Action: One site will house a tiny home demonstration and community education project in partnership with the DC Students Construction Trades Foundation, featuring the Minim House built by students in the Academy of Construction and Design at IDEA Public Charter School in Northeast DC.

-Some activities that the public will notice after the launch of Vacant to Vibrant DC include:
+Some activities that occurred after the launch of Vacant to Vibrant DC include:

-- HIP issued its request for qualifications (RFQ) seeking partners to build the housing units on December 11; the RFQ will close on January 5, 2018.
+- HIP issued its request for qualifications (RFQ) seeking partners to build the housing units on December 11, 2017; the RFQ closed on January 5, 2018 and announced H2 Design Build and H.E.P Construction as the final developer partners.

-- How can I bid on the auction properties?
-Details will be available at http://dhcd.alexcooper.com.
+- How did bidding occur on the auction properties?
+Details are available at http://dhcd.alexcooper.com.

 - Who is developing the properties?
 That will vary depending on who bids on the auction and responds to the CBE procurement.